EMERGENCIES HOME CARE FROM MARCH 16 TO APRIL 7

 Emergency and After Office Hours:

 Dental emergencies are never convenient or timely.
-We are committed to our patients' dental health no matter what time of day or night.
-If you are a current patient, and have a dental emergency after regular office hours, please call us at (415) 388-6100.
-If you are not a current patient but you were referred by one of our patients call us.
-If you found us on this website please call the Marin County Dental Society at (415) 472-7974 to find out who is the dentist on call.
+However, our office is committed to our patients' dental health no matter the time of day or night.
+If you are a current patient and have a dental emergency after regular office hours, please call us at (415) 388-6100.
+If you are not a current patient but you were referred by one of our patients, call us as well.
+If you found us on this website please call the Marin County Dental Society at (415) 472-7974 to find the appropriate dentist on call.

-- Hold the tooth by the crown, and gently rinse off the root of the tooth in water if it is dirty.
+- Hold the tooth by the crown and, if it is dirty, gently rinse the root of it in water.
 Do not scrub it or remove any attached tissue fragments.
 If possible, gently reinsert and hold the tooth in its socket.
-If that isn't possible, put the tooth in a cup of milk or inside the patient's cheek.
-There are emergency tooth preservation products available, but the sooner you can do these things the better, because it helps keep the small attachment fibers on the root of the tooth alive.
+If this is not possible, place the tooth in a cup of milk or inside the patient's cheek.
+There are emergency tooth preservation products available.
+However, the sooner you can take these actions the better, because they will help keep the small attachment fibers on the root of the tooth alive.
 Look for an emergency tooth preservation product with the American Dental Association Seal of Acceptance.
-Get to the dentist as quickly as possible, within an hour if you can.
+Get to the dentist as quickly as possible, preferably within an hour.
 Don't forget to bring the tooth with you.

 - Rinse the mouth with warm water to keep the area clean.
-Put cold compresses on the face to reduce swelling.
+Place cold compresses on the face to reduce swelling.
 Go to the dentist immediately.

 Possible Broken Jaw

 - Apply cold compresses to control swelling.
 Go to your dentist or a hospital emergency room immediately.

 - Gently try to remove the object with dental floss.
 If you are not successful, go to the dentist.
 Do not try to remove the object with a sharp or pointed instrument.